Their Own Systems Went Down. Then They Admitted Everything

-3 February 2026 · 10 min read
+3 February 2026 · 11 min read

 This article presents what DHCW's own leaders said, in their own words, under public scrutiny.
 Every quotation is attributed by name, title, and forum.
+The quotes are presented in the order they occurred.
+[Source: DHCW Public Accountability Meeting, 29 January 2026]

 "Some people have suggested we may have done that deliberately today, so we've had something to discuss with you."